MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 ---
 title: Requirements and limitations for document processing models - AI Builder | Microsoft Docs
-description: Describes the requirements and limitations of document processing models in AI Builder.
+description: Learn about the requirements and limitations of document processing models in AI Builder.
 author: JoeFernandezMS
 ms.topic: conceptual
 ms.custom: